While most other bloggers in the field are already retired or write about personal finance full-time, I started my path only

 Throughout my university years, I have learned a lot and I am now working for one of the biggest banks in Canada.
-Let me share my knowledge, my journey, my path.
+Let me share my knowledge, my journey, and my passion with you.

 After discovering the wonderful topic of Financial Independence, I started reading blog after blog, book after book on this idea of a free life and early retirement.
 While reading and learning I noticed that most blogs like The Root of Good or Mr. Money Mustache or Financial Samurai are written by retired guys that achieved their goals and now share their great knowledge.
-I thought; wouldn’t it be fun to follow someone trough their path to financial independence?
+I thought; wouldn’t it be fun to follow someone troughs their path to financial independence?
 So here I am, 25 years old me, taking the leap and sharing with you my challenges and accomplishments of my path to retirement.
 My goal is to be financially independent in 10 years or less.